Time Pressure in Software Engineering: A Systematic Review: Empirical results

 \subsubsection{Surveys}

-In a paper published in \citeyear{maruping2015folding}, ~\citeauthor{maruping2015folding} investigated 111 software project teams in an Indian company that implements custom software for customers.
-The authors state that there is a statistically significant inverted U-shaped relationship between team process and time pressure as the quadratic term of time pressure was significant.
-The authors did not provide separate measures for product quality, or the effort used but combined them in a team performance metric.
-However, temporal leadership statistically significantly removed the U-shaped relationship so that with strong temporal leadership, only positive effects of time pressure on team process existed.
+Investigation of software project teams reports a statistically significant inverted U-shaped relationship between team process and time pressure as the quadratic term of time pressure \citet{maruping2015folding}.
+The authors did not provide separate measures for product quality, or the effort used, but combined them in a team performance metric.
+However, temporal leadership statistically significantly removed the U-shaped relationship so that with strong temporal leadership, only positive effects of time pressure on team process exist.
 In the paper, temporal leadership was defined as ''the structuring, coordination, and management of task pacing in teamwork."

-A survey of 119 software developers investigated the effect of group cohesion, perceived challenge, and hindrance time pressure on decision-making quality of information system development ~\cite{lohan2014investigation}.
+\citet{lohan2014investigation} investigated the effect of group cohesion, perceived challenge, and hindrance time pressure on decision-making quality of information system development.
 Challenge time pressure perceived as stimulating, enjoyable, and satisfying was thought to have a positive effect on quality.
 However, perceived hindrance time pressure did not have a negative effect.

-In a survey, ~\citet{nugroho2007survey} found that meeting a deadline was considered by the respondents to be the smallest factor driving deviations between the design and code with 27\% of responses stating that the deadline never caused deviations.
+In a survey, \citet{nugroho2007survey} found that meeting a deadline was considered by the respondents to be the smallest factor driving deviations between the design and code with 27\% of responses stating that the deadline never caused deviations.
 Of the chosen factors, meeting a deadline was the only factor that did not directly mention design quality (other factors being impractical design, incomplete design, and design not satisfying the requirements).

-A questionnaire survey conducted by ~\citet{verner2008factors} on software project failures found that too aggressive delivery dates caused time pressure, which then caused the omission of QA practices and led to project failures in six out of the eight projects studied.
+A survey conducted by \citet{verner2008factors} on software project failures found that too aggressive delivery dates caused time pressure, which then caused the omission of QA practices and led to project failures in six out of the eight projects studied.
 The authors proposed that projects should be kept short and manageable to prevent failures from too aggressive delivery dates.
 This practice sounds like Agile with small iterations.
-Another survey by ~\citet{ferreira2009understanding} showed that requirements volatility causes time pressure which increases errors in generating requirements.
+Another survey by \citet{ferreira2009understanding} showed that requirements volatility causes time pressure which increases errors in generating requirements.